 - Cough and/or sore throat

-These data are transmitted once a week via the Internet or fax to a central data repository at CDC.
+These data are transmitted once a week via the Internet to a central data repository at CDC.
 Most providers report that it takes them fewer than 30 minutes a week to compile and report their data.

 Who can be an ILINet Provider?